 - Whether anti-inflammatory and steroid medications were used after the injury to relieve swelling and pressure on the spinal cord;

 - Whether the SCI survivor went through therapies and treatments at a rehabilitation facility that specializes in spinal cord injuries; and

 - Whether the patient, their friends, family, or caregivers stick with a consistent care plan to aid their recovery.

 People with these injuries also can get around with the help of power wheelchairs that are equipped with special assistive technologies that allow them to control the chair’s movement through unconventional means.
-However, they will require 24-hour care and assistance from family, friends, or a professional caregiver (or multiple of each).
+However, they will require 24-hour care and assistance from family, friends, and/or a professional caregiver.

 Incomplete vs Complete Injuries

 Spinal cord injuries are considered either incomplete or complete, meaning that the communication between the spinal cord and the brain is either partially impeded or fully impeded.
 This could be due to tissue inflammation that is pressing against the spinal cord nerves, foreign objects, or partial or complete severance of the cord itself.
 This can result in the partial or full loss of motor and sensory functions below the injury site.

 When someone experiences complete or partial paralysis from the neck down — their trunk and all four limbs — it is commonly referred to as tetraplegia or quadriplegia.
 An injury to the cervical vertebrae C1 and C2 spinal cord injury are both considered highly rare injuries to sustain.
 More common cervical spinal cord injuries affect the C4 and C5 levels.